madelyne/madelyne.github.io/about.md

 ----------------------------------------------

-### Things I'm thinking about:
+#### things I'm thinking about:

-- [functional programming languages](https://conf.researchr.org/home/icfp-2019) -- let me know if you'll in Berlin from Aug.
+- [functional programming languages](https://conf.researchr.org/home/icfp-2019) -- let me know if you'll be in Berlin from Aug.
 16-22, too!

 - [visualizing phylogenetic treespace](https://cytoscape.org/what_is_cytoscape.html)